ajitnoogler/Devops-Ajits-Learning/STAR-4-WAF.md

 🟦 Situation:

-A VMC environment was accessed via AWS Application Load Balancer (ALB) fronted by AWS WAF.
+A VMC environment was accessed via onprem fronted by AWS WAF in security VPC.

 Users reported timeout or 403 errors when accessing vCenter only during 9 PM–12 AM IST, especially from a DevOps pipeline.